 Some of these are situated right on the beach, and the fish restaurants are exceptional.
 Others are just a short distance away on Kamari’s main promenade.
 Dimitris Taverna is the place to be for Greek dancing, music and a fine selection of organically-produced Greek food.

-Kamari is famed for its nightlife.
+Holidays to Santorini are all about letting go, which comes in handy as Kamari is famed for its nightlife.
 From flamboyant cocktail bars to live music venues, the plentiful bars and clubs by the beach conjure up images of other party islands.
-Kamari's Dom Club constantly tops the list for the best nightclub on the island and guest DJs are a regular feature.
+Kamari’s Dom Club constantly tops the list for the best nightclub on the island and guest DJs are a regular feature.

 Leaving Kamari without spending some time indulging in shopping is almost criminal.
 From local ceramics to upmarket souvenirs, the shops on Kamari’s main promenade have a wide variety of goods on offer.
 Jewellery and leather goods are of a high quality and relatively inexpensive, especially if you haggle.